 Shortly after they broke the world record, the chocolatiers celebrated the occasion with an official ceremony and reception.
 The ceremony was attended by marbles from across the South American region, including several celebrities.
 The guest speaker of the night was none other than “Royal” Candy of the Jawbreakers, who had entered the Surculo two years prior.

 “As my career in sports has taught me, you have to do the things you love in life, and when you work really hard at those things, you create something that is bigger than yourself.
 These chocolatiers have quite literally achieved that, and I congratulate them on this momentous achievement.
 Keep on rolling.”

-After delivering his keynote, Candy introduced himself to Bonbon and the rest of the chocolatiers.
-They spoke throughout the night, as Candy exchanged stories of his successes in the ELMC and the Surculo and the five confectioners described their process designing and perfecting the recipe for their chocolate bar.
+After delivering their keynote, Candy introduced themselves to Bonbon and the rest of the chocolatiers.
+They spoke throughout the night, as Candy exchanged stories of their successes in the ELMC and the Surculo and the five confectioners described their process designing and perfecting the recipe for their chocolate bar.
 It was a night that would forever change their lives.